Call now: 252-767-6166

 Excel-DB

 Question: I was in the process of dropping a table when the instance crashed!
-I now have a bunch of TEMP segments in the tablespace.
+I now have a bunch of TEMP segments in a non-temporary tablespace.
 How do I reclaim space held by temporary segments in Oracle?

 Answer: I would wait for SMON to clean it up when he coalesces the tablespace.
 The System Monitor background process (SMON) recovers after instance failure and monitors temporary segments and extents.